friasdesign/frontend-nanodegree-mobile-portfolio/README.md

 #### Loading Time

 1. Placing Google Analytics logic code inside `perfmatters.js` and loading it `async` allows `load` event to be triggered faster. **280ms** to `load` with analytics inside `perfmatters.js`, **335ms** to `load` with analytics *inline*.
+2. Shortening CSS selectors and removing unused/redundant styles from `style.css` made parse stylesheet time change from `2.25ms` to ~`3ms`, interesting because overall onload time has been down to ~800ms from 1600ms.
+This could be due to a decreased recalculate style time.